-Solution: Make sure you keep your thumb on the grounding square on the canister while playing wirelessly, for better touch response.
+Solution: With the handle loop removed and no natural ground through a cable, the lesser amount of reference grounding may be affecting the capacitive touch readings.
+Make sure you keep your thumb on the thumb lever and the metal strip on the roller assembly (both are ground points) while playing wirelessly, for better touch response.
 Also check the touch sense adjustments, and maybe try bringing the THR bar closer to the cluster of dots.
-You can use the touch sensor dots to monitor the touch response of each key and roller, to see how they respond with and without thumb grounding.
+You can use the touch sensor dots to monitor the touch response of each key and roller, to see how they respond with and without grounding.